rows/json_data_explorer/README.md

 #### Changing property style based on value:

 Property values `style` and `onTap` can be changed dynamically by using the `valueStyleBuilder` parameter.
-It expects a fuction that receives the property `dynamic value` and the current `style`, and returns a `PropertyStyle`.
+It expects a function that receives the property `dynamic value` and the current `style`, and returns a `PropertyStyle`.